 Evenly place cooked mushrooms on top of the bacon, then cover with Jack cheese, followed by cheddar cheese (about 1/4 cup of each type of cheese onto each piece of chicken).

 Cook the chicken breasts, uncovered, in a preheated 375 degree oven for 9-10 minutes.
 When done, the cheese should be fully melted and should have begun to bubble.

 Garnish And SERVE!

-Remove hot skillet from oven.
+Remove the hot skillet from the oven.
 Top each chicken breast with a sprinkle of fresh chopped parsley.